bufbuild/protobuf-es/docs/runtime_api.md

 ````

-The same is true for `repeated` and `map` fields, but note fields in a oneof group are combined
+The same is true for `repeated` and `map` fields, but fields in a oneof group are
-into an object.
+grouped into an object property.

 ### Accessing oneof groups